 faculty experience in the emergency medical training programs at George Washington

 University and Community College of Beaver County Pennsylvania.
-Since 1998, he has
+He began teaching

 Jill Cunningham, MHS, PA-C, Assistant Professor

 Jill Cunningham is a 2003 graduate of Drexel University's Master of Health Sciences

 in Physician Assistant Studies.
 She brings to the program a clinical background in

 Internal Medicine which she gained after 5 years of practice with Jefferson Medical

 Care in South Philadelphia.
 While in practice, Jill served as a preceptor to Physician

 Assistant students and developed and maintained the office Coumadin clinic in addition

 Jill comes from a diverse background, with a Bachelor of Arts in Communication from